paulvincent8000/Wordpress/display_table.md

 Must be called from a function that provides the SQL query as a variable, e.g. get_all_orders.

+# Resources
+Information on the functions used can be found in the WordPress developer [code reference](https://developer.wordpress.org/reference/classes/wpdb/).

 # Using the display_table function
 The **$results** variable is passed as an argument when the function is called.
 It contains output from the SQL query.

-The query output is provided as an argument to the function in the **$results** object.
-This is an example of the content:
+The query result is received in the form of a numerically indexed array of row objects: **$results**.
+This is an example of the content showing its structure:
 ```
 Array (
   [0] => stdClass Object ( [ID] => 20 [display_name] => Yogi Bear [user_email] => Yogi@gmail.com )